adnanebnz/algeria-eats-old/README.md

 1 - implement script to see password

-2 - Add communes

-3 - write unit tests
+2 - write unit tests

-4 - image upload when creating a product and modifying it
+3 - image upload when creating a product and modifying it

-5 - add google analytics
+4 - add google analytics